Lake Mary Jane, Florida: Recreation

-Lake Mary is lined with private homes alongside its banks often with docks leading out into 3–12 ft water.
+Lake Mary Jane is lined with private homes alongside its banks often with docks leading out into 3–12 ft water.
 Popular activities in the Florida lake include fishing, watersports like wakeboarding or tubing, jetskiing, rowing, kayaking, and swimming.

 Moss Park is a popular area for nature hikes, picnics, swimming, or as an entry point for watercraft.

 The SORA Rowing team (South Orlando Rowing Association) is an established rowing organization of middle school, high school, and adult rowers who compete in a variety of local, state, and national events.
 Their facilities located within Moss Park include a boathouse, docks, and equipment for the rowers.